snowflakejs/prime/README.md

 ### `npm run lint`

-Checkis the code for styling and syntax errors using ESLint<br>
+Checks the code for styling and syntax errors using ESLint<br>

 ### `npm run flow`